joouha/modshim/README.md

 - **Poor Readability:** It's hard to track where modifications are applied and what version of a class or function is actually being used.

 `modshim` avoids these problems by creating a **new, separate, and isolated module**.
 The original `textwrap` is never touched.
 You explicitly import from your mount point (`super_textwrap`) when you want the enhanced functionality.
 This provides clear, predictable, and maintainable code.

-## How It Works

-`modshim` creates virtual merged modules by intercepting Python's import system.
-At its core, modshim works by installing a custom import finder (`ModShimFinder`) into `sys.meta_path`.

-When you call `shim()`, it registers a mapping between three module names: the "lower" (original) module, the "upper" (enhancement) module, and the "mount" point (the name under which the combined module will be accessible).

-When the mounted module is imported, the finder:

-1. Locates both the lower and upper modules using Python's standard import machinery.
-2. Creates a new virtual module at the mount point.
-3. Executes the lower module's code first, establishing the base functionality.
-4. Executes the upper module's code, which can override or extend the lower module's attributes.
-5. Handles imports within these modules by rewriting their ASTs (Abstract Syntax Trees) to redirect internal references to the new mount point.

-This AST transformation is key.
-It ensures that when code in either module imports from its own package (e.g., a relative import), those imports are redirected to the new, combined module.
-This maintains consistency and prevents circular import issues.

-The system is thread-safe, handles sub-modules recursively, and supports bytecode caching for performance.
-All of this happens without modifying any source code on disk.

 ## Why Not Vendor?